frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/resource-detail-report.rst

 Field             Description
 ================= ==============================================================================
 Resource          Resource name.
+Type              Type of the operation:

+                  - MO: Manufacturing order
+                  - PO: Purchase order
+                  - DO: Distribution order
 Operation         | Name of the operation loading the resource.
                   | If the name is 'setup operation' this load plan shows a conversion of the
                     resource to a new setup.